 I am retired.

 You have to file an Ohio income tax return if, after deducting all available tax credits and deductions, you have a Federal Adjusted Gross Income of $11,700 or more for single filers or $13,400 or more for married filing joint filers, AND you have no schedule A adjustments.
 Senior citizens 65 years of age or older are entitled to a $50 dollar tax credit.
-Additional credits are available for retirement income and pensions.
+An additional credit is available for retirement income and pensions.
 Also, certain income and interest from Series "E" and Series "H" bonds may be deductible.
 For further information, we suggest that you read a copy of the Ohio Income Tax Booklet with instructions.

 When filing my Ohio return where do I start?

 The starting point for the Ohio income tax return is your Federal Adjusted Gross Income.
-You should also use the same number of personal exemptions listed on your federal return for the tax year listed on the notice.
+You should also use the same number of personal exemptions listed on your Federal return for the tax year listed on the notice.
 You may obtain a copy of your tax return from the Internal Revenue Service at 1-800-829-1040.
-You should request a Tax Account Transcript.
-We will also accept a computer letter from the Internal Revenue Service that gives your income and dependent information.
+You should request a Federal Tax Account Transcript.

 The name of my ex-spouse appears on the bill.

-If you reported a joint filing status on the federal income tax return for the tax year identified on your notice, you and your ex-spouse are jointly and severally liable for filing the late income tax return and for paying any taxes that are due.
+If you reported a Married Filing Joint status on the Federal income tax return for the tax year identified on your notice, you and your ex-spouse are jointly and severally liable for filing the late income tax return and for paying any taxes that are due.
 This means that both you and your ex-spouse will be held liable for any unpaid taxes.
-If you have been unable to contact your ex-spouse, we suggest that you obtain a copy of your federal tax return from the Internal Revenue Service.
+If you have been unable to contact your ex-spouse, we suggest that you obtain a copy of your Federal tax return from the Internal Revenue Service.
 This document will give you the amount of joint income reported to the federal government and the number of dependents claimed.
 You may obtain a copy of your tax return from the Internal Revenue Service at 1-800-829-1040.
-You should request a Tax Account Transcript.
+You should request a Federal Tax Account Transcript.
 This information should be used to calculate your Ohio tax liability.